Tuesday, 5 December 2006

 You can also ask yourself why do you look for content which reminds you of your old trauma?
 Perhaps, you are caught in a cycle of negative obsessive-compulsive behaviour?

 In the end, carrying this trauma hurts only you.
-I hope that you will use your feelings of anger and frustration to find a way to come out of them and heal your wounds.
+I hope that you will use your feelings of anger and frustration to find a way to come out of this trauma and heal your wounds.
 Consider talking about it to a psychologist or a psychiatrist, or at least to your close friends.

 Sunday, 27 August 2006

-Contradictions
+Contradictions of Syriana

-After a lazy sunday afternoon nap, we decided to watch Syriana.
+After a lazy sunday afternoon nap, we decided to watch the film Syriana.
 I was still a bit sleepy and I had been hoping for something not too complicated, so probably some bits of Syriana passed over my head without registering.

 The film is complicated with different simultaneous and parallel story lines spread over different continents and in different languages, English, Farsi, Arabic and Urdu.
 The main aim of the film is to show how American multinationals involved in petrol extraction with active support from different American institutions, are willing to go to any length to keep on their profits, including the assassination of those who try to fight against their power.
 At the same time, short term thinking/planning of USA forces sometimes provide sophisticated weapons to those who later use them against American interests.